 - 1 onion thinly sliced

 - While the crust bakes, sauté the shiitake mushrooms and onions in a bit of olive oil.
-If you haven’t already, you can roast the squash now too.
+If you haven’t already, you can roast the squash now (toss with olive oil, and roast slices for 30 minutes at 350°F)

-- When the crust is finished, top with the tomato sauce, kale, squash, mushrooms and onions.
-Bake for 5 more minutes then serve.
+- When the crust is finished, top with the tomato sauce, vegan cheese, greens, squash, mushrooms and onions.
+Bake for 10 more minutes then serve.